mdavids/rfc/content/draft-davids-forsalereg-08.md

 The Dutch registry SIDN offers registrars the option to register a sales landing page via its registrar dashboard following the "fcod=" method.
 When this option is used, a unique code is generated, which can be included in the "\_for-sale" record.
-If such a domain name is entered on the domain finder page of SIDN, a 'for sale' button is displayed accordingly.
+If such a domain name is entered on the domain finder page of SIDN, a "for sale" button is displayed accordingly.

 A simple demonstration of a validator is present at: